garmin/pyrex/README.md

 #### Binding directories into Docker
 In order for bitbake running in Docker to be able to build, it must have access to the data and config files from the host system.
-To make this easy, a variable called `docker:bind` is specified in the config file.
+To make this easy, a variable called `run:bind` is specified in the config file.
 Any directory that appears in this variable will be bound into the docker image at the same path (e.g. `/foo/bar` in the host will be bound to `/foo/bar` in Docker.
 By default, only the Openembedded root directory (a.k.a. `$PYREX_OEROOT`, `${build:oeroot}`) is bound.
 This is the minimum that can be bound, and is generally sufficient for most use cases.
 If additional directories need to be accessed by the Docker image, they can be added to this list by the user.